 Another unmissable attraction of the park is Cholla Cactus Garden.
 It features an impressive array of beautiful cacti including the most popular teddy bear cholla.

 You can take a stroll to appreciate the awesomeness of this desert garden.

 The park harbours several types of wild animals.
-Coyotes and bighorn sheep are some of the most commonly spotted animals in Joshua Tree.
+Coyotes, rabbits and chipmunks are some of the most commonly spotted animals in Joshua Tree.

 Keep a watch for wildlife when you are exploring the park.

 The park is less than 3 hours drive from Los Angeles and about an hour drive from Palm Springs.
 Joshua Tree Visitors Center is located on the west entrance.